DavidEBrumbaugh/give-it-a-REST/readme.txt

 The class OptionAsResource shows how to implement get/post/put/and delete

-The file test.js shows how to use the RET API using jQuery ajax If you install the plugin you will see a new menu item in Settings - REST Test
+The file test.js shows how to use the REST API using jQuery ajax If you install the plugin you will see a new menu item in Settings - REST Test

 The Rest Test page allows you to test the REST calls from test.js